Perfect Boondocking Spot in the Grand Canyon

 If you plan to visit the Grand Canyon, we recommend that you spend a few days there, or at least be there in the morning when there are few visitors to the park.
 You will be able to better appreciate the immensity and the silence that reigns in the canyon!

-Although the temperature was quite cool, (around 12 ֯ C during the day and -4 ֯ C at night) we really enjoyed our time and always slept comfortably (check out our blog on tips for cool nights)!
+Although the temperature was quite cool, (around 12 ֯ C during the day and -4 ֯ C at night) we really enjoyed our time and always slept comfortably (check out our blog for tips for cool nights)!

 After the Grand Canyon, we knew we wanted to return to Sedona, and we used the legendary itinerary featured in Lonely Planet as inspiration to define the must-sees on our way.